NaimaBousnina/Subjective_FV_Explainability_Performance_Assessment/README.md

  - MongoDB database management program: [MongoDB database Download](https://www.mongodb.com/docs/manual/administration/install-community/)
  - Apache2 web server [Optional] (if the software application will run online): [Apache2 Download](https://httpd.apache.org/)

-    You can refer to [How to Host a Node.js Website With Apache on Ubuntu](https://linuxnightly.com/how-to-host-a-node-js-website-with-apache-on-ubuntu/?utm_content=cmp-true) to host the software application in
-   Apache2 web server.

 ## 3- Run the software application